 - Standardized Letter of Recommendation Form (SLOR) is acceptable but not required

-- USMLE/COMLEX (all three steps; passed within three attempts; no minimum score requirement)
+- USMLE/COMLEX (steps 1 & 2; passed within three attempts; no minimum score requirement)

 - Medical school transcript

 The following materials are not required—please do not submit them: